pbouzakis/spak/doc/app-delegate.md

 ## ProvidedAppDelegate
 When writing unit tests for a component or prototyping, if you are writing a module that depends on an App provider, you will still need to call `App.run` somewhere in your code to ensure the App providers exist.
 This means the delegate you inject `App.run` with must provide a delegate with required template methods implemented.

-`yep-app` comes with `ProvidedAppDelegate` that does just that.
+`spak` comes with `ProvidedAppDelegate` that does just that.
 It provides an implementation suitable for **NON PRODUCTION** environments.
 Bundled with a null logger, a localization module that just returns the key back, and an in memory simple and not useful session object.

 ### Using an AppDelegate